 Address: 702 West Deer Valley Road, Phoenix, Arizona 85027

-In the air, you’ll be able to see famous landmarks such as Camelback Mountain, the Sonoran Desert Preserve, and Downtown Phoenix.
+In the air, you’ll see famous landmarks such as Camelback Mountain, the Sonoran Desert Preserve, and Downtown Phoenix.
 It’s truly a magical experience and definitely one that you’ll look back on and remember fondly for years to come.

 28. The Phoenix Symphony

 Address: 75 North 2nd Street, Phoenix, Arizona 85004

 If you want beautiful live music, check out The Phoenix Symphony.
 The Phoenix Symphony is the city’s only full-time, professional symphony and orchestra and Arizona’s largest performing arts group.

 The symphony was founded in 1947 as a small, part-time symphony practicing and performing in the town’s high school and has since grown to a full-time symphony complete with its symphony hall.

 Throughout the year, the symphony hosts world-renowned guest conductors and artists.
 The symphony performs classical, chamber, and pop concerts and occasionally performs special shows for families and children.